NEUIR/ExpandR/README.md

 ```

 ## 🏋️‍♂️ Training LLM-QE:
-You can download the lora checkpoints of LLM-QE directly from [here](https://huggingface.co/yaosijiaaaaa/LLM-QE-DPO/tree/main) and merge them, or follow the flow below to train LLM-QE.

 ### 1. Prepare the Data
 we use the public portion of dataset curated by authors of [Repetition Improves Language Model Embeddings](https://arxiv.org/abs/2402.15449).
 The dataset can be downloaded from the [GitHub page of Echo embeddings repository](https://github.com/jakespringer/echo-embeddings#training).
 To use the training script, the downloaded dataset should be placed in the `data` directory.
 The directory layout should be as follows: